-There was inevitability about David’s return, almost certainly encouraged by Kaimes, to Ninewells in 1729 to finally admit to his family that he had an, “insurmountable aversion to everything but the pursuits of philosophy and general learning” and no longer wanted to study the law.
+There was an inevitability about David’s return, almost certainly encouraged by Kaimes, to Ninewells in 1729 to finally admit to his family that he had an “insurmountable aversion to everything but the pursuits of philosophy and general learning” and no longer wanted to study the law.

 Next stop Paris